little-star45/algorithmic-thinking-python-d-zingaro-book/README.md

-# algorithmic-thinking-python-d-zingaro-book
-Python translations of the example code from Algorithmic Thinking by Daniel Zingaro.

 # Algorithmic Thinking Python

-This repository contains Python translations of the example code from *Algorithmic Thinking* by Daniel Zingaro 1E.
+This repository contains ***my *** ***own*** Python translations of the example code from *Algorithmic Thinking* by Daniel Zingaro 1E (Polish translate edition).
 The goal is to provide clear, runnable Python versions of the algorithms presented in the book, useful for learning and experimentation.

 ## Contents